danielzlatanov/estate-fetch/README.md

 -   The frontend displays property details, including keen-slider image carousel, title, price, location, description, floor, construction type, square meters price, area, and realtor information.
 -   Catalog page displays property previews, including thumbnails, prices, descriptions, and buttons for viewing details/accessing external listings.

+#### Search Filters

+-   Price Range:

+    -   Finds properties within the specified minimum and maximum price range (can be used separately or together).

+-   Location:

+    -   Provides a list of cities across Bulgaria to filter by.

+-   Construction Type:

+    -   Filters properties based on available construction types.

+-   Area Size:

+    -   Defines the minimum area size of properties.

+-   Number of Rooms:

+    -   Specifies the number of rooms.

+-   **Apply / Reset Filters:**

+    -   Click the **Apply** button to activate your selected filters _**or**_ use the **Reset** button to clear all filters.

+#### Sort Options

+-   Relevance:

+    -   Properties based on relevance.

+-   Price Ascending:

+    -   Properties from the lowest to the highest price.

+-   Price Descending:

+    -   Properties from the highest to the lowest price.

+-   Newest Listings:

+    -   Latest property listings.

+-   Oldest Listings:

+    -   Earliest property listings.

+-   Most Views:

+    -   Properties based on the highest number of views.

+-   Least Views:

+    -   Properties based on the lowest number of views.

+#### **The chosen filters/sorting preferences are encoded in the URL, allowing for sharing of searches with others.**

 ### Home Page

 -   Home page includes a hero section, scraper overview, features section, frequently asked questions (FAQ), and data origins section.